 Immaculata University’s Master of Science in Nursing (M.S.N.) program is designed to prepare professional nurses as leaders in administration and education in a variety of organizations.
 The competencies acquired through an interdisciplinary and cross-disciplinary model of education prepares the M.S.N. student to practice in a complex and dynamic professional milieu.

-The program of study leading to the Master of Science in Nursing is a 39-credit program.
+The program of study leading to the Master of Science in Nursing is a 39-credit program, available on Immaculata's campus or at various off-campus locations.
 Students may choose one of two areas of specialization: nursing administration or nursing education.

 The nursing education track examines the current and future roles of nursing education in a variety of settings.
 The curriculum prepares graduates to teach nursing in a college setting, to provide health care counseling and teaching to a patient population, and to function in a staff development role, educating nurses on new procedures or assisting recent nursing graduates in making the transition from nursing student to registered nurse.
 Completion of this track plus two years of full-time employment in an academic faculty role enables students to submit their credentials for eligibility to take the National League for Nursing Certified Nurse Educator Exam.

 Prepare students for successful passage of certification examinations

 Provide a foundation for doctoral studies